bphillips201/ashleephillips.com/src/pages/case-study--marketing-lifecycle/marketing-lifecycle.md

 ### Process

-Battling the “too many to choose from” disease, I worked with product marketing, visual and UX design to help people understand which tools are available, which they need to set up, and which they can use if they upgrade.
-I worked with Alex, the visual designer, to shape where the messaging should live and with UX designer, Sara, to decide how to introduce the new element, how it should be interacted with.
+Battling a case of _too many to choose from_, I worked with Product Marketing, Visual and UX Design to help people understand which tools are available, which they need to set up, and which they can use if they upgrade.
+I worked with Alex to determine where the messaging should live and with Sara to decide how users should interact with it.

 ### Recommendations

-Find a balance between using precise language and user-focused explanations.
+Find a balance between using precise language and deep explanations.

 For example, I recommended things like: